tom-howard/ros/docs/com2009/assignment1/part1.md

     This confirms that the file exists, and the `0` in the middle of the bottom line there indicates that the file is empty (i.e. its current size is 0 bytes), which is what we'd expect.

 1. We therefore now need to open the file and add content to it.
 As discussed in [the WSL-ROS Section](../../../wsl-ros/), we'll be using Visual Studio Code as our IDE for this work.
-It's important to launch this in a very specific way in order for it to work properly with the WSL-ROS environment, [so follow the instructions here to get this up and running now](../../../wsl-ros/vscode)!
+It's important to launch this in a very specific way in order for it to work properly with the WSL-ROS environment, so follow [the instructions here](../../../wsl-ros/vscode) to get this up and running now.

     !!! warning
         [Make sure that the "Remote - WSL" VS Code extension is enabled within the WSL-ROS environment](../../../wsl-ros/vscode/#verify)!!

 1. Using the VS Code File Explorer, navigate to your `part1_pubsub` package directory (`~/catkin_ws/src/part1_pubsub/`), locate the `publisher.py` file that you have just created in the `/part1_pubsub/src/` folder and click on the file to open it.

-1. Once opened, copy [the code provided here](publisher) into the empty file and save it. <a name="ex6_ret"></a>
+1. Once opened, copy [the code provided here](publisher) into the empty file and save it. <a name="ex5_ret"></a>

     !!! note
         It's important that you understand how this code works, so make sure that you **read the annotations**!

 1. **Make sure that you've saved the `publisher.py` file (in VS Code) before trying to run it!**

-    Do this by using the `Ctrl+S` keyboard shortcut, or going to `File > Save` from the menu at the top of the VS Code screen.
+    Do this by using the ++ctrl+s++ keyboard shortcut, or going to `File > Save` from the menu at the top of the VS Code screen.

 1. We can now run this node using the `rosrun` **ROS command**.
 However, because we closed everything down earlier on, the *ROS Master* is no longer active.
 First then, we need to re-launch it manually using `roscore`: